matben1611/Finalflash/README.md

 # afterflash
 Windows PowerShell setup script for quickly applying post-build system tweaks, performance settings, and optional debloat actions on a fresh PC.
 Built out of my personal interest in PC building and optimization, with the goal of saving time and reducing repetitive setup work after each build.

+This serves as a personal documentation base for my own builds and related projects, and I plan to continue expanding it over time.

 # Windows Post-Build Setup Script

 A PowerShell-based post-build setup script for freshly installed Windows systems.